exercism/python/exercises/concept/locomotive-engineer/.docs/instructions.md

 ## 3. Add missing stops

-Now that all the wagon data is correct, your friend would like you to update the systems routing information.
+Now that all the wagon data is correct, your friend would like you to update the system's routing information.
 During the journey, the train will stop at a few stations to pick up and/or drop off cargo.
-Each journey will have different amount of stops.
-To simplyfy setting up the routing program your friend would like you to add in the missing stops to the routing `dict`.
+Each journey will have a different amount of stops.
+To simplify setting up the routing program your friend would like you to add the missing stops to the routing `dict`.

 Implement a function `add_missing_stops` that accepts a routing `dict` followed by an unknown amount of additional keyword arguments.
 These arguments could be in the form of a `dict` which holds one or more stops in order, or a number of `stop_number=city` pairs.
 The function should then return the routing `dict`, updated with a key that holds a list of all the stops in order.